Is AI Making Event Planners Redundant? The Honest Answer in 2026

 Will AI replace event planners by 2027?

 There is no sign of mass replacement for full planner roles in 2026.
-Some tasks will keep automating.
-Roles will keep shifting toward judgement, operations, and client trust.
+Tasks will keep shifting.
+Roles will keep leaning on judgement and trust.

 Should I learn prompt writing?

 Yes, as a productivity skill.
-Treat it like learning Excel.
+Treat it like learning spreadsheets.
 It helps you work faster.
 It does not replace domain experience.

 Are junior roles at risk?

 Junior work changes first.
-Teams still need juniors who can verify outputs, learn venues, and support live execution.
-Training paths will emphasise different skills than in 2015.
+Teams still need people who verify outputs, learn venues, and support live execution.
+Training paths focus on different skills than a decade ago.

 Does AI lower pay?

 Markets vary by city and sector.
-Pay pressure can come from many forces.
 The best hedge is to deliver outcomes clients cannot get from a draft alone.

 What is one habit that protects your role?

 Own the client relationship and the live plan.
-Tools come and go.
-Trust is still human.
+Tools change.
+Trust still needs a human face.

 Is it worth specialising in AI for events?

 If you like it, yes.
-Specialisation can help.
 You still need core planning craft.
 The strongest profile is both.

 Final thoughts

 The honest answer is not doom or hype.
 It is change.
-Planners who learn tools without abandoning judgement tend to do well.
+Planners who learn tools without abandoning judgement tend to adapt well.

 Related posts